UniSE: A Unified Framework for Decoder-Only Autoregressive LM-Based Speech Enhancement: METHODOLOGY

 \subsection{Discrete Token Codec}

-We utilize BiCodec~\cite{SparkTTS} to convert the continuous regression problems of SE into discrete autoregressive modeling, which was initially proposed for text-to-speech (TTS) and can obtain high reconstruction quality.
-During training, the BiCodec Encoder encodes the target speech waveform into global feature ${\rm E}_g$ with a fixed length of 32 tokens and semantic feature ${\rm E}_s$ with a flexible length of 50 tokens per second, where the former is strongly correlated with speaker characteristics and the latter represents speech content.
-Both features employ single-layer quantization, enabling easy integration with LMs for AR modeling.
-During inference, the BiCodec decoder combines ${\rm E}_g$ and ${\rm E}_s$ to restore original speech, which benefits from this explicit disentanglement to achieve high fidelity.
+We utilize BiCodec~\cite{SparkTTS} to convert the continuous regression problems of SE into discrete autoregressive modeling.
+During training, the BiCodec Encoder produces a fixed-length global feature ${\rm E}_g$ (32 tokens, speaker characteristics) and a variable-length semantic feature ${\rm E}_s$ (50 tokens/s, speech content), both with single-layer quantization for easy AR integration.
+During inference, the BiCodec decoder reconstructs the original speech by combining ${\rm E}_g$ and ${\rm E}_s$, leveraging this explicit disentanglement for high-fidelity restoration. which benefits from this explicit disentanglement to achieve high fidelity.